 Rare coin for the national collection

-A rare 1813 New South Wales holey dollar — the first currency minted in Australia — has been acquired by the National Museum of Australia.
+A rare 1813 New South Wales holey dollar — the first currency minted in Australia — is held in the Museum's collection.

 Macquarie set the value of the holey dollar at five shillings, with 15 pence for the dump.
 These coins went into circulation in 1814 and were replaced with sterling coinage from 1822.
 The National Museum's holey dollar is one of about 300 in existence.

-'Holey dollars speak eloquently of the creative and improvisatory attempts to create an orderly administration in colonial Australia,' said National Museum Director Andrew Sayers.
-'The holey dollar we have acquired for the National Museum is a finely preserved example of this iconic object from the era of Macquarie'.
+'Holey dollars speak eloquently of the creative and improvisatory attempts to create an orderly administration in colonial Australia,' said National Museum Director Andrew Sayers when it was first acquired.
+'The holey dollar we have acquired for the National Museum is a finely preserved example of this iconic object from the era of Macquarie.'

 Governor Macquarie and Australia's first minted currency